Sersi: Lost in the Ultraverse

-Ancient enemies — modern rebirth
+Ancient enemies – modern rebirth

-In time, however the two Avengers found a way to return to Earth-616, but not before traveling back in time to the era of the Crusades, where they fought the villain Exodus.
+In time, Sersi and the Black Knight found a way to return to Earth-616, but not before traveling back in time to the era of the Crusades, where they fought the villain Exodus.

 The two were separated once more on their return to their correct timeline.
 The Black Knight found himself in New York, but as the Avengers were dead in the wake of Onslaught, he joined the Heroes for Hire (both fictional group and 1997 limited series title).
-However, Sersi found herself in Lemuria; upon learning of yet another plot by Ghaur, she escaped to get aid.
-Also finding the Avengers dead, she turned to the Heroes for Hire.
+Sersi found herself in Lemuria.
+Upon learning of yet another plot by Ghaur, she escaped to get aid.
+On finding the Avengers dead, she also turned to the Heroes for Hire.
 Foiling Ghaur's plot, Sersi and the Black Knight decided that they both needed some time apart after all they had been through.

-Sersi returned to Olympia, where she remained until, apart from aiding the Avengers in their battle against Morgana Le Fey, she joined the New Breed, a group of Eternals posing as a human super team to control the Deviants, who became mindless monsters.
+Sersi returned to Olympia, where she remained (apart from aiding the Avengers in their battle against Morgana Le Fey) until she joined the New Breed, a group of Eternals posing as a human super team aiming to control the Deviants.